5 Boat Buying Mistakes We Didn’t Avoid (Top Tips for Buying Your First Boat)

 Buying your first boat is a crazy, terrifying, exciting, frustrating and above all, expensive business.
 Buying a used sailing boat is even worse.
 There are so many traps to fall into, so many untruths to uncover, so many complicated procedures to follow.
 We’ve just about managed to stumble our way through to boat ownership.
 It’s the first step in our plan to sail around the world with our kids, and it has been an exhausting process.
 Looking back, we’ve made lots of boat buying mistakes, but here are the details of the biggest ones.
-Hopefully you can avoid making the same ones.
+Hopefully you can avoid making the same ones by following our top tips.

-These are our five things to remember when buying a sailing boat.
+These are our five top tips for buying a sailing boat.
 They may seem obvious right now, but wait till you’re out there in the thick of it.

 1. Patience is a necessity, not a virtue